mockery/mockery/README.markdown

 The syntax above tells Mockery to partially mock the MyNamespace\MyClass class, by mocking the foo() and bar() methods only.
 Any other method will be not be overridden by Mockery.
-This form of "partial mock" can be applied to any class or abstract class (e.g. mocking abstract methods where a concrete implementation does not exist yet).
+This traditional form of "partial mock" can be applied to any class or abstract class (e.g. mocking abstract methods where a concrete implementation does not exist yet).
 If you attempt to partial mock a method marked final, it will actually be ignored in that instance leaving the final method untouched.
 This is necessary since mocking of final methods is, by definition in PHP, impossible.

+Please refer to [Creating Partial Mocks](#creating-partial-mocks) for a detailed explanation on how to create Partial Mocks in Mockery.

     $mock = \Mockery::mock("MyNamespace\MyClass[foo]", array($arg1, $arg2));